 - Method: The mode of administration (i.e., patient questionnaire or clinicianadministered questionnaire) is to be determined by the OOC and may be tailored to the workflow of the practice.
-Medical staff, including medical assistants, nurses, and physicians must be trained to properly administer the screening tool. - Tools: The OOC selects and approves the screening tool to be administered to screen for current distress.
+Medical staff, including medical assistants, nurses, and physicians must be trained to properly administer the screening tool. - ➤ Tools: The OOC selects and approves the screening tool to be administered to screen for current distress.
 Preference should be given to standardized, validated instruments or tools with established clinical cutoffs.
 The OOC determines the cutoff score used to identify distressed patients.
-While not required, the National Comprehensive Cancer Network (NCCN) Distress Thermometer is a recognized tool used by many oncology practices. - Questionnaires or forms that are distributed or returned by mail and/or phone interviews without discussion at a medical visit do not meet the standard because this method does not allow for immediate attention for severe distress or suicidal ideation, if patient reported, and does not allow for active dialogue with the patient.
+While not required, the National Comprehensive Cancer Network (NCCN) Distress Thermometer is a recognized tool used by many oncology practices.
+In patients age 65 and older receiving chemotherapy, geriatric assessment (GA) the evaluation of functional status, physical performance and falls, comorbid medical conditions, depression, social activity/support, nutritional status, and cognitive-should be used to identify vulnerabilities or geriatric impairments that are not routinely captured in oncology assessments. - Questionnaires or forms that are distributed or returned by mail and/or phone interviews without discussion at a medical visit do not meet the standard because this method does not allow for immediate attention for severe distress or suicidal ideation, if patient reported, and does not allow for active dialogue with the patient.
 Practices may have patients complete the distress screening tool through a patient portal or electronic screening method within 24 hours of the pivotal medical visit as long as the screening results are reviewed and discussed with the patient face-to-face at the visit. - Assessment and Referral: The distress screening results must be discussed with the patient at the medical visit.
 If there is clinical evidence of moderate or severe distress based on the results of the distress screening, a member of patient's oncology team (physician, nurse, social worker, and/or psychologist) must identify and examine the psychological, behavioral, financial and/or social problems instigating the distress.
 This evaluation will confirm the presence of physical, psychological, social, spiritual, and financial support needs.
-The process developed by the OOC includes the psychosocial services or resources available to patients on-site or by referral. - ➤ Documentation: Patient education on support services and community resources.
+The process developed by the OOC includes the psychosocial services or resources available to patients on-site or by referral. - Documentation: Patient education on support services and community resources.
 The psychosocial screening process, timing of screening, identified tool, and distress level triggering a referral to services are documented in the OOC minutes.
 The distress screening(s) results, referral for provision of care, and any follow-up measures are documented in the patient medical record to facilitate integrated, high-quality care.

-Policies and procedures for the process of: 1) identifying and addressing patient psychosocial and other support service needs; 2) referring patients for support services and community resources; and 3) performing psychosocial distress screening and resultant interventions.
+- Policies and procedures for the process of: 1) performing psychosocial distress screening, resultant trigger for action taken, identifying and addressing patient psychosocial and other support service needs; and 2) referring patients for support services within the medical oncology care team and community resources - Documentation of annual review of policies, health disparities data findings, and mitigation actions taken by OOC.